Canon 60D vs Nikon D200

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the 60D was followed by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 60D and D200 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon D200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Nikon D200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.